 Getting Kids Hooked on Stocks

-Little did we know then, but our mom and dad were investing for our future and staking a B-I-G bet.
+Little did they know then, but their mom and dad were investing for their future and staking a B-I-G bet.
 In 1980 they moved to a new state where they didn’t know anyone with a newborn baby.
-Five years later, they had four children (a happy occurrence of twins aka Tracy and Travis when they thought, “ah heck why not have a 3rd?!”) and our dad had made a go at investing.
+Five years later, they had four children (a happy occurrence of twins aka Tracy and Travis when they thought, “ah heck why not have a 3rd?!”) and their dad had made a go at investing.
 However, the timing couldn’t have been worse with the 1980-1982 double recession, 17 percent home mortgage interest rate, a few good years, then sadly the 1987 stock market collapse.
 Despite the hard times, he was a true entrepreneur and stuck it through.
-40 years later, his employee-and-family-owned fee-only financial management company now manages more than $2.5 billion in assets with six office locations across North Carolina (as of March 31, 2020).
+40 years later, his employee-and-family-owned fee-only financial management company now manages more than $3.06 billion in assets with six office locations across North Carolina (as of Sept.
+30, 2020).

-In 1993 our family was invited to speak on Good Morning America about how to get children interested in investing.
-Travis and Tracy stayed in the green room with mom (minus some photos with the crew and on-air talent that day including Dean Cain!) while the older children went on air.
+In 1993 the Boyer family was invited to speak on Good Morning America about how to get children interested in investing.
+Travis and Tracy stayed in the green room with mom while the older children went on air.
 Too bad they thought we were too young to speak at the time … look at us now!

-Seriously though, we launched this website to help our friends and strangers who are in their 20s and 30s and all having the same issues with money.
+In line with our firm’s dedication of investing in the next generation, we are providing a wealth of starter materials for those in their 20s and 30s who are trying to get a handle on their finances.
 It’s difficult to figure out how to juggle school loans with a mortgage and ongoing monthly bills (sometimes it’s no fun growing up!).